The Comprehensive Guide To Relationship Obsessive-Compulsive Disorder (ROCD)

 Exposure Therapy with Response Prevention (ERP)

-Exposure therapy is a graduated form of therapy that gradually introduces people with mental health challenges to the stimulus that triggers them.
-People who take part in exposure therapy are gradually exposed to the object or situation of their fear and coached through the process until the negative response to the situation is reduced or eliminated.
+Exposure therapy is a graduated form that gradually introduces people with mental health challenges to the stimulus that triggers them.
+People who take part in exposure therapy are progressively exposed to the object or situation of their fear and coached through the process until the negative response to the situation is reduced or eliminated.

 Mindfulness-Based Cognitive Therapy (MBCT)

-MBCT is a form of therapy that combines key components of mindfulness-based therapy (MBT) with cognitive-behavioral therapy (CBT).
-The result is a therapy type that focuses on combining mindfulness with cognitive processes.
-In other words, being more aware of what you're thinking and purposefully changing your thoughts by choosing new behaviors or responses.
+MBCT is a form of therapy combining critical components of mindfulness-based therapy (MBT) and cognitive-behavioral therapy (CBT).
+The result is a therapy type that combines mindfulness with cognitive processes—in other words, being more aware of what you're thinking and purposefully changing your thoughts by choosing new behaviors or responses.

 People experiencing relationship OCD now have a wide variety of options to get therapy.
-ROCD clients can attend sessions with traditional in-office therapists or online therapists to get advice, support, and resources for medication management.
-Whatever treatment avenue they choose, ROCD clients must comply with all the components of their treatment plan to manage or combat the symptoms of ROCD successfully.
-Ongoing therapy sessions with licensed professionals are likely to be a regular part of their lives now.
+ROCD clients can attend sessions with traditional in-office or online therapists to get advice, support, and resources for medication management.
+Whatever treatment avenue they choose, ROCD clients must comply with all the components of their treatment plan to successfully manage or combat the symptoms of ROCD.

 “Sessions with Natalie are very insightful and give practical advice on implementing new habits and changes.
 Be prepared to engage and be challenged to think in a different way.
 I know that my partner and I can already see improvements in our relationship and feel more positive about working through our issues together.”